 This section is for kids if you working on this by yourself or with an adult

 If you are just beginning to face your fears, bravo!
 Way to go.
 What you are beginning to do is exactly how to get free of this frustrating phobia.
 If you are using my book (Dr. Russ) then you will have read about how your brain works and why you have to face your fears.
 Maybe you have someone helping you who has explained how this works.
 That is great.
 However, if you don’t know how and why you need to face your fear, I highly recommend you read my book or do this with someone who can help you go through it.
 Think of it like this, if you plan to ride your bike to visit a friend whose house you haven’t been to before, and if you have good directions you can get right there, no problem.
 But if you just start riding without knowing directions you could get extremely lost.
 This process isn’t incredibly hard (I didn’t say easy) with a good map and explanation.
 But without that, you will find it is much harder than it needs to be.
 The steps we have created on this website are a very good map.
-We do NOT recommend you jump ahead.
-Start with the first step and do that over and over until you KNOW you can handle it.
+Start at step one and do NOT jump ahead.
+Practice the first step and do that over and over until you KNOW you can handle it.
 Then move to the next step.
 Don’t rush.

 This section for Clinicians